funcky-be/Funcky.Remarkable.Exporter/README.md

 # How does it works ?

-The program runs some steps and use the Remarkable Api to get the files, and then process all the .lines to draw a png.
+The program runs some steps and use the Remarkable Api to get the files, and then process all the .lines to draw a PNG.
-After this step, you can do whatever you want with the PNG, in my case, I send it to Evernote.
+After these steps, you can do whatever you want with the PNG, in my case, I send it to Evernote.

 ## Step 0 : Requirements and setup
 This project is in .Net, obviously, you need the .Net Framework.